sowrhoop/Multiple-Projects-in-a-Single-Pod/README.md

   - `Dockerfile.supervisor.gpu` (monorepo)
   - `Dockerfile.supervisor.multirepo.gpu` (multi-repo)
   - `services/service-a/Dockerfile.gpu` (if Service A needs CUDA runtime) Use these only if you need GPU libraries inside the container.
-On Runpod, assigning a GPU to the pod exposes it to both containers; Node usually doesn’t require a CUDA base.